-Volunteer with the Maryland Legal Assistance Project (MILAP)
+Volunteer with the Maryland Immigrant Legal Assistance Project (MILAP)

 Thank you so much for coming forward to do pro bono work for immigrants in Maryland.
 Your help is needed.
 The best way to get started is to take a training.
-If you have any questions about how you can best use your legal skills, fill out the General Volunteer Form and select immigration.
+If you have any questions about how you can best use your legal and/or language skills, email the MILAP Team at email@example.com.

 Immigration Consults for Children and Families in Removal Proceedings are offered by MILAP on Tuesday and Wednesday mornings at the Baltimore Immigration Court and select Saturday’s in Prince George’s County.
-Volunteers interested in participating at these clinics should take How to Interview Immigrants & Identify Immigration Defenses.
+Volunteers interested in participating at these clinics should take Immigration Legal Triage.
+During the public health emergency, these consults continue using videoconference technology.

 Special Immigrant Juvenile Status is a pathway to citizenship for children who cannot be reunified with one or more of their parents due to past abandonment, abuse, or neglect (and other requirements).
 Obtaining SIJS involves representation before the MD Circuit Court, USCIS, and/or Immigration Court.
 Attorneys can choose to do a portion of or the whole case.
 For more info, take Custody, Guardianship, and Obtaining SIJS.

 Asylum is an immigration benefit for people who fear returning to their home country for particular reasons.
 Obtaining asylum may involve representation before the Asylum Office and/or the Immigration Court.
 Attorneys can choose which kind of representation they would prefer.
-For more info, take Representing Asylum-Seekers: Model Hearing Edition.
+For more info, take Representing Asylum-Seekers.

 Drafting Motions to Reopen Immigration Proceedings is a great fit for attorneys with strong legal writing and drafting skills who want to assist immigrants in removal proceedings.
 For more info, take Drafting Motions to Reopen Immigration Court Proceedings.